VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 5**
+- Functions to edit image that were in Media viewer are now also in Graphic editor
+- Fixed bug about reading USB descriptor from low-speed devices on UHCI
+- Improvement of HDA driver
+- Better logging

 **Update 4**
 - Added function Undo and Redo for Text editor and text areas
 - Text editor support light/dark mode